cscheid/cscheid.net/advice/students.md

-Everything that is important about your research should be saved in a system that's backed up, *automatically*, by someone other than yourself (for example but notably, emailing files to yourself does not count).
-Dropbox is not backup,
-[unless you pay for the packrat option](https://www.dropbox.com/en/help/113).
+Everything that is important about your research should be saved in a system that's backed up, *automatically*, by someone other than yourself (emailing files to yourself does not count).
+Dropbox is not backup, [unless you pay for the packrat option](https://www.dropbox.com/en/help/113).
 For example, have a [cron job that rsyncs](#command-line-bullshittery) your contents with the university machines, or run CrashPlan, or